cloudmu/react-redux-starter-kit/README.md

 Then open http://localhost:3000

 ### Demo
-A demo of this web application is running on an free [Amazon EC2 Micro Instance](http://ec2-52-89-200-19.us-west-2.compute.amazonaws.com/).
+A demo of this web application is running on a free [Amazon EC2 Micro Instance](http://ec2-52-89-200-19.us-west-2.compute.amazonaws.com/), with very limited resources.

 ### Overview